Emma Mudge, Senior Psychological Wellbeing Practitioner

 What we think and how we see the world informs how we feel; especially with multiple ways to perceive a situation and ourselves.
 If you find yourself drawn to a negative perspective, you’re not alone.

-We often have limited control over the situations that trouble us, but we can change what we say to and about ourselves.
+We often have limited control over the situations that trouble us, but we can change what we say to, and about, ourselves.
 Negative self-talk makes us feel bad, but the frequent repetition of positive affirmations can have the opposite effect.

 It takes intent, time and practice but we can rewire our brain to accept the positives.
 Affirmations are a free, relatively easy, and time-efficient tool but to see results, you need to know how to make them work for you and incorporate them effectively into your day.